 Relay behavior and scalability:

-Relays are first-class protocol entities that efficiently cache and route content, acting as intermediaries that handle subscription requests, retrieve data from upstream sources, and distribute it to downstream subscribers.

 Relays acquire Tracks once and serve many subscribers, thereby facilitating scalable distribution in a manner analogous to Content Delivery Networks (CDNs).
 Furthermore, relays function as policy enforcement points by validating both subscription and publication requests at the network edge.

+Objects and Tracks can have relay-visible fields by means of Extension Headers that allow publishers to inform relays about publisher preferences/settings (e.g. delivery timeout, max cache duration) and Object metadata (e.g. publisher priority).
 As endpoints, relays terminate QUIC transport sessions, providing visibility into Object metadata including data carried in optional extension headers that might be necessary for distribution.
 However, Object payload may be encrypted, and relays are required to treat the Object payload as opaque; they are not allowed to modify, split or combine payloads.

-Relays may cache recent Objects to reduce origin load, enable quicker late joins and recovery from loss.
+Relays may cache recent Objects to reduce load of the original publisher, enable quicker late joins and recovery from loss.

 X.1.3 Benefits and limitations